 The above explanation of the cycle is very very simple and basic.
 This part of the cycle can form its own loop in both terrestrial and aquatic environments.
 It occurs when sulfur is consumed by plants and animals and then released again through decomposition.

-Elemental sulfur is found around volcanoes and geothermal vents.
-When volcanoes erupt, massive quantities of sulfur, mostly in the form of sulfur dioxide, can be propelled into the atmosphere.
-Weathering of rocks and the production of volatile sulfur compounds in the ocean can also both lead to the release of sulfur.
+Element number 16 or (S) is also found around volcanoes and geothermal vents.
+When volcanoes erupt, massive quantities of sulphur, mostly in the form of sulfur-dioxide, can be propelled into the atmosphere.
+Weathering of rocks and the production of volatile sulfur compounds in the ocean can also both lead to the release of this element.

 Read More: The Mechanism of Fuel Gauge

-Increasingly, atmospheric sulfur is a result of human activity, such as the burning of fossil fuels.
-Once in the air, sulfur dioxide reacts with oxygen and water to form sulfate salts and sulfuric acid.
+Increasingly, atmospheric sulphur is a result of human activity, such as the burning of fossil fuels.
+Once in the air, sulfur-dioxide reacts with oxygen and water to form sulfate salts and H2SO4.
 These compounds dissolve well in water and may return to Earth’s surface via both wet and dry deposition.
 There are also vast reservoirs in the planet’s crust as well as in oceanic sediments.

 Along the cycle, sulfur moves through various forms and states.
 There are mineralization, oxidation, and reduction process going on to run this chain.
 It is a very important element for living being just like carbon.
-Sulfur is a very important element and it is found in many life forms.
+This essential element is found in many life forms.
+Many of compounds and molecules that we need for life are based on this element.
 This nature is both delicate and intricate and it should be in balance all the time.
 But times are changing and our lives are impacting this delicate chain.

 Pollution and Adverse Effects